 It’s never too early to learn the value of a good song parody.
 Play your cards right and your lyric-bending tyke could be the next Weird Al. Play your cards wrong and they’ll fart out “zany” drivetime parodies for your city’s third tier classic rock station.
 There’s a lot at stake and Sesame Street‘s been in the business of rolling out entertaining and educational parodies for the juicebox set for decades upon decades.

-As Sesame Street prepares to undergo gentrification at the non-Muppety hands of HBO, we thought it’d be fun to look at some superstar song parodies that have tumbled out of this television institution.
+After Sesame Street underwent gentrification at the non-Muppety hands of HBO, we thought it’d be fun to look at some superstar song parodies that have tumbled out of this television institution.
 You don’t even need pay cable to give it a watch.
 We have 14 of these delightful lil’ numbers tucked below and it’s packed with celebrities because toddlers love famous faces!

 Scroll through these from a comfortable trashcan or maybe with a monobrow “roommate” and you might even learn a thing or two.